VikramTiwari/notes/generative-ai-universe/the-race-for-real-time.md

 The result was the replay engine.
 It was a week of high-velocity engineering, hard lessons about model latency, and one massive architectural pivot that saved the project.
 Here is the story behind the code.

-#### Build Context: Visually
+#### Building Context, Visually

 To effectively prepare for the upcoming sprint and ensure a deep, foundational understanding of the racing domain, a crucial "Build Context" phase was initiated one week prior.
-This involved the collection and distribution of highly specific, real-world data directly from AJ, our professional race car driver.
+This involved the collection and distribution of highly specific, real-world data directly from [AJ](https://www.linkedin.com/in/ajmirwani/) , our professional race car driver.
 The core resources provided included a substantial collection of VBOX files and onboard video footage.

 The VBOX files, which typically contain detailed telemetry data—such as speed, GPS coordinates, g-forces, steering angle, brake pressure, and throttle position—served as the primary technical input.
 Analyzing this data was essential for understanding driving dynamics, identifying cornering lines, and quantifying performance metrics.
 Simultaneously, the accompanying video footage offered a crucial visual and qualitative complement to the raw numbers.
 By watching AJ's laps from both the in-car and telemetry perspectives, I could link the technical data points to the real-world action, gaining context on track features, driver inputs, and the car's behavior under various conditions.

 I learn visually—I understand best when I can see things like charts, graphs, or spatial layouts.
 I quickly realized that just reading a bunch of CSV files wouldn't give me the deep, intuitive understanding I needed.
 So, I jumped right into building a system to turn all that raw data into visuals.
 This visualization isn't just key for me to "get it," but it's also the best way to clearly share the complex patterns in the data with everyone else.

 I started with a "fast-fail" philosophy.
-I used Antigravity with Gemini 3 Pro to spin up the replay repo using Vite and Tailwind.
+I used [Antigravity](https://antigravity.google/) with [Gemini 3 Pro](https://deepmind.google/models/gemini/pro/) to spin up the replay repo using Vite and Tailwind.
 I needed speed, both in the car and in the build pipeline.
 I deployed my initial version to Firebase hosting immediately because, in a project moving this fast, if it isn't live, it doesn't exist.

 #### The First Wall: The Physics of Rendering